 A recommendation is the product of the following components:

 Recommendation data generated from a recommendation strategy or recommendation configuration.
 The data consists of the details of one or more recommended items, while the strategy or configuration defines the logic and settings for generating the data.
-By default, the items are in descending order of rank, with the most recommended item (as defined by the algorithm) ranked highest.
+By default, the items are in descending order of rank as determined by the algorithm.
+The more highly the algorithm recommends an item, the higher the rank that the algorithm assigns to the item.

 Strategies are the default and preferred way of generating recommendation data.
 If possible, use a strategy instead of a configuration when creating a new recommendation.